BlakeGarner/encoders-for-etc-eos/Firmware/README.md

 This folder contains all the source and library files required to build the Encoders for [ETC Eos][etceos] firmware - useful for those who need to modify the code and build their own firmware.

-If you only need to upload an existing firmware file to your hardware, see README.md in the EncoderBoard folder.
+If you only need to upload an existing firmware file to your hardware, see README.md in the Hardware folder.

 This is an independent project that is designed to work with the [ETC Eos][etceos], but is not affiliated with Electronic Theatre Controls.